makersacademy/rps-challenge/README.md

 * Set up the TDD environment for the development of a web application with Sinatra.

-* **User Story n.1** Created a form on the index for the user to enter the name.
-That name is passed as argument to an instance of the Player class saved as a 'player' variable in a POST request that redirects the user to /game.
+* **User Story n.1** There is a form on the index for the user to enter the name.
+In a POST request, that name is passed as argument to an instance of the Player class and saved as a 'player' variable.
+A new instance of a Game class is created with 'player' as an argument.
+The user is redirected to /game to start playing.

+* **User Story n.2** On the /game page the user can choose an option between Rock, Paper and Scissors and moves to challenging the computer clicking PLAY.
+In /challenge....

 Instructions